 When you register data sources with ArcGIS Server sites, you provide specific information on how to access the data.
 That information must be the same for the standby deployment as for the primary.
 For example, if you copy file geodatabases used for source data to the standby deployment, directory paths to the file geodatabases must be the same as on the primary deployment.
 Also, the standby deployment must be able to access a database using the same connection information you provided when you registered the database with the ArcGIS Server site on the primary deployment.

-You can run the webgisdr utility as a cron job in a Linux environment.
+You can run the webgisdr utility as a scheduled task in Windows Task Scheduler.
 Additionally, the utility can be moved to and run from a different machine than the portal installation, as long as communication is open between the machine where the utility is run and the ArcGIS Enterprise components.

 You should restore the ArcGIS Enterprise backups to the standby deployment as soon as they're exported from the primary deployment.
 This avoids restoring incremental backups in the wrong order and means that minimal data loss or downtime will occur in the event that the primary deployment fails.
 If you do not immediately restore backups, there may be additional overhead in importing the backup and failing over to the standby deployment.